 One of the things you're sure to notice when passing through Reykjanes is the variety of lava fields.
 And thanks to the region's volcanic activity, it's here that you'll find some of the youngest parts of Iceland.

-In recent years, the peninsula gained even more fresh lava fields.
-For example, in March 2021, Reykjanes experienced its first volcanic eruption in around 800 years.
-This 2021 eruption lasted for about 6 months and lava flowed from the Fagradalsfjall volcano into Geldingadalur valley.
+In March 2021, Reykjanes experienced its first volcanic eruption in around 800 years.
+This eruption lasted for about 6 months and lava flowed from the Fagradalsfjall volcano into Geldingadalur valley.
+Since then, there have been several eruptions in the area.

-Before setting out on a hike in the Fagradalsfjall area, check these websites for essential updates on accessing the site safely:
+Before setting out to see the Fagradalsfjall volcano sites, check these websites for essential updates on accessing the site safely:

 - Visit Reykjanes – for details on where to park and maps of the hiking trails